nitinnkr99/nitinnkr99/README.md

 💡 **Why I Code**
 Driven by the potential of technology to solve real-world problems, I’m particularly inspired by the limitless possibilities of **AI** in shaping our future.

----

-Feel free to update your GitHub bio with this, or let me know if you'd like more personalized tweaks! 😊